bloodnighttw/dotfile/README.md

 ```

 ## LICENCE
-Since we use rasi theme from  [lr-tech/rofi-themes-collection]( https://github.com/lr-tech/rofi-themes-collection), these dotfile in public under GPLv3.
+Since we use rasi theme from  [rofi-themes-collection]( https://github.com/lr-tech/rofi-themes-collection), these dotfile in public under GPLv3.